Physical Warning Signs & Symptoms of Sexual Abuse:

 1. Watch for signs – Look for physical, emotional or behavioral signs

 2. Control your emotions – Stay calm.
 Fear and anger are normal reactions, but they can frighten the child.
 Be sure not to blame, punish or embarrass the child.
 Abuse is NEVER a child’s fault.

-3. Be supportive – Reassure the child that he or she did the right thing by telling.
+3. Be supportive – Reassure the child that s/he did the right thing by telling.
 Tell the child that they are not the blame for what has happened.

 Louisiana Department of Child and Family Services (DCFS)– if the offender lives in the same home as the child